 Niederdorf is in Zurich’s charming and historic old town district, locally known as “Dörfli.”
 It’s a great place to wander around, explore the shops and cafes, and take in the sights and sounds of this vibrant area.

 Be sure to stop by Confiserie Sprüngli for some delicious Swiss chocolate.
-If you’re looking for something a little more savory, stop by one of the many bakeries for a traditional Swiss treat.
+If you’re looking for something more savory, stop by one of the many bakeries for a traditional Swiss treat.

 If you happen to be in Zurich in August, check out Dörflifäscht!
-The street festival runs from Friday-Sunday, where you can find over 50 local market stalls, food, drinks, and live music.
+The street festival runs from Friday to Sunday, with over 50 local market stalls, food, drinks, and live music.

-See Related: Fun & Best Things to do in Zermatt, Switzerland
+See Related: Things to Do in Zermatt, Switzerland

 6. Visit trendy West Zurich

-Outside of the city center, Zurich West is the city’s up-and-coming place to be!
+Zurich West is the city’s up-and-coming place outside the city center!
 A creative hub, this old industrial area has been transformed into a cultural hotspot.
-This area is bordered by former train tracks and is home to grungy cafes, art galleries, and cool bars.
+Former train tracks border this area, home to grungy cafes, art galleries, and cool bars.
 The alternative vibe of this district gives Berlin a run for its money!

 You’ll find a lot of locals at Im Viadukt, an open-air market located in an old railway viaduct.
 The market is home to over 30 shops and restaurants, from fresh produce to vintage clothes.
-If you’re looking for a bite to eat, try Berg und Tal for small-business Swiss-made products.
+If you’re looking for a bite, try Berg und Tal for small-business Swiss-made products.

 Frau Gerold’s Garten is another popular spot in Zurich West.
 This urban garden is perfect for enjoying a sunny day with friends.
 With its colorful graffiti walls, laid-back vibe, and a great selection of food and drink, it’s no wonder this spot is always packed.

 While in West Zurich, you can’t miss the Freitag Tower.
-This building, made entirely from recycled freight containers, is a sight to behold.
+This building, made entirely from recycled freight containers, is a sight.

 Freitag (or Friday, to you and me) is a Zurich label known for its revamped and chic upcycled bags.
 After shopping, you can even climb to the top for amazing city views.